paolomoschini/AndroidTesting/README.md

-# AndroidTesting
+# UserManagerRestrictions
-various android testing projects
+simple testing app on new user restrictions